corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 7.0.0 Update for Stellaris version 3.8 "Gemini"
     * Any necrophage species may become leaders in a necrophage empire
     * Simplify gender-matching for leaders whose species has changed
+* 7.0.1 Ensure that only leaders whose species have Bio-Trophy citizenship in the country where they spawned are set to have formerly been a Bio-Trophy (was firing for all non-robotic leaders, regardless of empire)

 ## Source Code